khariha/InternetRadio/README.md

 In the future, we plan to add more features to InternetRadio, such as:

+**Privacy Policy**

+**Effective Date:** [Today's Date]

+**1. No Data Collection**
+GlobeTuner does not collect any personal information or data from users of the App.

+**2. No Data Usage or Sharing**
+Since no personal information is collected, we do not use or share any personal information with third parties.

+**3. Data Retention**
+Since no data is collected, there is no data retention period.

+**4. Security**
+We maintain appropriate security measures to protect the App and its users.
+However, please note that no method of transmission or storage is completely secure.

+**5. Updates to Privacy Policy**
+We may update this Privacy Policy in the future.
+Any changes will be effective upon posting the updated Privacy Policy within the App.

+**6. Contact Us**
+If you have any questions or concerns regarding this Privacy Policy, please contact us at [contact email].

 - Support for additional countries.
 - User accounts for syncing favorites across devices.
 - More detailed station information.